Introducing the Eisenhower Matrix

 What is the Eisenhower Matrix?

-The Eisenhower Matrix, also referred to as Urgent-Important Matrix, helps you prioritize tasks by urgency and importance, sorting out less urgent and important tasks which you should either delegate or not do at all.
+The Eisenhower Matrix, also referred to as Urgent-Important Matrix, helps you decide on and prioritize tasks by urgency and importance, sorting out less urgent and important tasks which you should either delegate or not do at all.

 Our free, less than 3 minutes long, YouTube video tutorial on Understanding the Eisenhower Matrix